ramseskamanda/easy_auth/README.md

 Widgets and classes that make it easy to add authentication to any [Flutter](https://flutter.dev) app.
 Built on top of the [package:bloc](https://pub.dev/packages/bloc) architecture, it is fully authentication framework agnostic but provides some plug-and-play mechanisms for commonly used frameworks like [package:firebase_auth](https://pub.dev/packages/firebase_auth).

 ⚠️ If you like this repository, I would really appreciate some help in maintaining/improving/promoting it!
+I'm also listening to logo ideas

 ---

 ## Usage

 Lets take a look at how to integrate a basic Firebase Auth state to your app.
-For other examples, check the [examples]() folder
+For other examples, check the [examples](https://github.com/ramseskamanda/easy_auth/tree/master/example) folder

 First, we create a basic MaterialApp (or any other app you might use) and initialize the default Firebase App.